 Test your app bundle with bundletool

-After you build your Android App Bundle, you should test how Google Play will use it to generate APKs and how those APKs behave when deployed to a device.
+After you build your Android App Bundle, you should test how Google Play will use it to generate APKs and how those APKs will behave when deployed to a device.

 You can perform these tests locally using

-bundletool—the command line tool
+bundletool—the command line tool that

 Gradle, Android Studio, and Google Play use to build an Android App Bundle or